Registering a birth

 Money (optional)

-Libraries are also great places for new parents giving the opportunity to get out and about and meet with other new mums and dads, and to build support networks.
+During your appointment we can help sign you and your baby up for a free library card.
+Libraries are great places for new parents, giving you the opportunity to get out and about and meet with other mums and dads, and to build support networks.

 Free books!

-Bookstart give a free book pack to every baby born in England once they become members of the library.
-Bookstart also offer further packs at key stages before school, as well as packs for children with additional needs, tips and guidance on reading together, resources, activities, and much more!
+A free Bookstart pack will be given to you when you attend the birth registration appointment.
+Bookstart may also offer further packs at key stages before school, as well as packs for children with additional needs, tips and guidance on reading together, resources, activities, and much more!

 Last updated: